 • If you’re going to spray your trees for diseases or pests, an open tree helps with equal coverage.

 • Peach twigs can be killed in one growing season by too much shading.
 If there’s too much shade, eventually no fruiting wood will be present in the lower part of the tree.

-Need some tips on peach tree pruning?
+Need some tips on peach tree pruning in Fairfax?
 This video should help you out: